 The FTT remains subject to negotiation between the participating Member States and the legality of the proposal is uncertain.
-It may therefore be altered prior to any implementation, the timing of which remains unclear.
+It may therefore be altered prior to any implementation.
 Additional EU Member States may decide to participate and/or certain of the participating Member States may decide to withdraw.